nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 **10. Inspector Panel**
 Where's #10 you ask?
 I purposely left that out in the screenshot because that panel contains features that can only be used once you're actually building your creative.
 I just don't want to overwhelm you with too much information :D

 >TIP: I suggest creating a "test unit" and playing around with these tools first.
-Most of them are pretty straightforward and I'm sure you will get the hang of it in no time ;)
+Most of them are pretty straightforward and I'm sure you will get the hang of it in no time :laughing:

 #Let's Build!